sebastianbergmann/phpunit-documentation-english/src/configuration.rst

 Possible values: ``true`` or ``false`` (default: ``false``)

-This attribute configures whether arrays and object graphs that are passed from one test to another using the ``@depends`` annotation should be recursively scanned for mock objects.
+This attribute configures whether arrays and object graphs that are passed from one test to another using the ``Depends*`` attributes should be recursively scanned for mock objects.

 .. _appendixes.configuration.phpunit.extensionsDirectory: